KLacerda08/VBA-challenge/README.md

   - Total Stock Volume traded for that ticker for the year.

 Yearly Percent Changes were highlighted as follows: red for negative yearly percent change; green for positive yearly percent change.
 No highlighting was applied for zero percent change.

+Select results of the analysis are presented as image snips of the first page of results for each year, with filenames:
+StockMarketResults_2014.png
+StockMarketResults_2015.png
+StockMarketResults_2015.png

+The VBA code has been presented in two file formats:
+Module1.bas
+Module1_Stock_Market_Analysis.txt